snaapsh0t12/TriangulationNet/readme.md

 - range (x, x, y, y)
   - The bounds for the search grid

+## Developing

+### Technical Overview

+I know and prefer Python so everything is in Python.

+server.py holds the server which runs on the laptop, client.py holds my progress towards the client which would be on a node.

+The html is held under /templates, index.html is the main dashboard.
+The css, js, and images is kept under /static, /static/images/image.png is the map which is constantly redrawn by calculator.py (more on this later) and served on the dashboard. map.png is the blank map.

+calculator.py holds the functions which take the nodes which can detect the target, their ranges, and returns an image with the possible area for the target to be in.

+clock.py is the py file which waits for x seconds, an then takes the cache created by server.py and uses calculator.py to generate the image. clock.py is also the place where logic for compensating for real world conditions will be.

+### Version Control

+We'll use Github for version control, a private repo for now, we can talk about open sourcing later.

 ### Todo

 - Add an option on the dashboard which has the list of nodes and their ips, and have a button for each one which pings them to see if they're online and running